Anna and Elizabeth: Lesbian theme

 British queer theorist and film critic Richard Dyer explains:

 "Ana und Elisabeth's fetid atmosphere and hysterical conclusion feels like an attempt to batten down the hatches on the emotions unleashed by Mädchen in Uniform; yet those feelings do still come through, with if anything greater intensity and ardour; Elisabeth is able to walk through her belief in Anna, they do have a transcendent communion as suggested by Anna's intuitive sense of Elisabeth's suicide — even at plot level; the strength of lesbian feelings is not denied, and the filmic treatment enhances it.

-Thiele was forced to leave Germany when Adolph Hitler came into power, because of her association with gay/lesbian films.
+Thiele was forced to leave Germany when Adolf Hitler came into power, because of her association with gay/lesbian films.

 Reception

 The New York Times praised the acting of Wieck, but was less impressed with that of Thiele.
 While admitting that the director had a natural flair for tragedy, the reviewer thought that the film was sometimes so slow-moving that it lapsed into ponderousness.

 Wanda Hale from The New York Daily News wrote "Hertha Thiele's work as the victimized and unhappy Anna is as fine and restrained piece of acting this reviewer has seen in many a day, but Miss Wieck, as the susceptible and bad-mannered Elisabeth, acts more like a maniac than a physically sick person; with less thought and time on unimportant details the film would have been considerably bettered."

 C. A. Lejeune of The Observer stated "this story of village life with Thiele and Wieck is a slightly erotic reversal of their relations in Mädchen in Uniform; the film is a study in hysteria, with morbid camera work, and tense direction; it's virtue is intensity, its fault the too complete departure from a normal view of life."